joejknowles/CV/README.md

 An endlessly curious human with a broad range of skills and an obsession with good software design.
-Shortly after completing an intensive coding bootcamp I moved to the Czech Republic and took on technical lead responsibilities for an important £multi-billion project within a year of joining the company.
+Shortly after completing an intensive coding bootcamp I moved to the Czech Republic and took on technical lead responsibilities for a React application in an important £multi-billion project within a year of joining the company.

 I'm looking for an opportunity to use my skills with ReactJS to efficiently create excellent user experiences as part of an agile team.